 My advice for getting this done?

-1. Print the checklist.
+1. Print the checklist from my resource library.

 2. Do a 15 minute walk around and see if you need to buy anything (cleaning supplies, paint, whatever) and make a list.

 3. Gather what you need and get it in one spot (hoses, ladder, etc).

 4. Set aside 2 -3 hours to improve your curb appeal.
 Do what you can and move along.